-Despite minimal evidence from clinical trials, there are a significant number of other supplements that have a strong case for clinical utility based on extensive experimental research, including many "in vivo" animal cancer experiments Among these for which there are reviews of their efficacy are curcumin (39,40), green tea (41), genistein (42), quercetin (43), ellagic acid (44), lycopene (45), silymarin (46), and resveratrol (47).
+There are a significant number of other supplements that have a strong case for clinical utility based on extensive experimental research, including many "in vivo" animal cancer experiments Among these for which there are reviews of their efficacy are curcumin (39,40), green tea (41), genistein (42), quercetin (43), ellagic acid (44), lycopene (45), silymarin (46), and resveratrol (47).
 A more general review has been provided by Aggarwal and Shishodia (48).